mariovisic/has_face/README.md

 ### Contributing

 Fork on GitHub and after you’ve committed tested patches, send a pull request.
 To get tests running simply run `bundle install` and then `rspec spec`

-For the tests to pass you'll need to enter a valid API key and secret into the spec helper.